 Take your time and give these amazing boots the respect they deserve, treat them well and they’ll be kind to you for a very long time!
 Fail to prepare is to prepare to fail!

 Plan ahead!
-If you are intending to wear your Docs at Glastonbury for a few days, make sure you spend a few months prior to the festival breaking in your new boots at every opportunity.
+If you intend to wear your Docs at Glastonbury for a few days, make sure you spend a few months before the festival breaking in your new boots at every opportunity.

-If you’re planning on wearing brand new Docs to school in the new school year, spend the holidays wearing them as often as you can and avoid the pain later on!
+If you’re planning to wear brand new Docs to school in the new school year, spend the holidays wearing them as often as possible and avoid the pain later on!

 How to make Dr Martens Comfortable.